seL4/l4v/proof/infoflow/timeprotection/timeprot-notes.md

 ### How we currently define NLDS
 - In `det_ext` there is `domain_list_internal` which specifies the sequence of domains to execute and how many ticks we get.
 We ask for `time_per_tick`, and multiply tick counts by this to get a modified list.
 This is passed to a `schedule_oracle` interpretation with an appropriate `timer_delay_max`, which creates NLDS function and proofs of the required lemmas above.

+## Treatment of shared kernel data at ASpec level

+Unlike the way we are tracking kernel heap touches at ASpec level, we have decided not to track *shared kernel data* (SKD) touches in this way on the basis that the SKD set is static and not dependent on policy.

+Instead, we will oblige ourselves to predict *accurately* by fixing at ASpec level the superset of actual SKD addresses that are touched; that accuracy will then be tested at CSpec level by a proof obligation that this fixed set is a subset of the set of all global variable addresses calculated by `GlobalsSwap`.

+## Approach to Refine to ExecSpec

+We expect to modify the Haskell spec to modify and consult the TA set just as ASpec does, so we can then prove `corres` between the ExecSpec (as parsed into Isabelle) with corresponding ASpec functions.

+Gerwin has advised us of the following:
+- Define the TA set interactions with correct type but "error unimplemented" in Haskell, then define them in Isabelle.
+- Like for the ASpec, make the modifications properly in that manner before attempting the proofs, to avoid the risk of spending effort on proofs about manual draft ExecSpec functions (disconnected from the parsed Haskell code) that turn out to be spurious.
+- We should expect the need for monadic rewrites to come up where we have reordering of operations; we have not encountered this yet but should discuss our approach to this further when we reach this point.

+## Approach to CRefine to CSpec

+We need further thought and discussion about the feasibility of modifying the CSpec to modify and consult the TA set:

+In principle, we could do similarly as for the Haskell spec by using `GHOSTUPD` annotations, but if done naively, the sheer number of additions -- we think, for every pointer dereference -- could be prohibitive.